raushanyadav7643/SkyCast-Weather-Info-Website/SkyCast Weather Website/README.md

 # Tech Stack

-Frontend: HTML, CSS, JavaScript / React (if used)
+Frontend: HTML, CSS, JavaScript / React and TypeScript (if used)

 API: Real-Time Weather API